Cycapb/Orders/README.md

-This application get information about orders from northwind database.
-It can unload information into Excel and then send this report via email.
+This application gets information about orders from Northwind database.
+It can unload information into Excel and then send this reportfile via email.